alex-ball/HowTo-LicenseData/how-to-license-data.md

 <http://groups.inf.ed.ac.uk/ami/corpus/license.shtml>.] and the other a
 chargeable commercial licence.
 This is also an example of a dual licensing arrangement (see ‘[Multiple licensing](#sec:multi)’ below).

+\marginbox

+> ‘Creative Commons has the option to include commercial uses -- we use
+> the Non-Commercial one, though, because some contributors don't want to
+> lose out on what they think more likely revenue (they think companies
+> have money and research groups don't), and because commercial takers
+> can't accept the Share Alike terms.’
+> \quotefrom – Researcher from the AMI Project, University of Edinburgh

+\endmarginbox

 Standard licences {#sec:standard}
 =================